MinaAlmasi/CIFAKE-image-classifiers/README.md

 | REAL NN    |       0.36 |         0.45 |   0.29 |  0.21 |   0.32 |  0.34 |   0.36 |    0.41 |   0.46 |    0.46 |       0.37 |        0.37 |           0.37 |       20 |
 | FAKE NN    |       0.55 |         0.74 |   0.58 |  0.52 |   0.67 |  0.43 |   0.55 |    0.55 |   0.61 |    0.63 |       0.59 |        0.58 |           0.58 |       20 |

-In general, macro averaged F1 scores are higher for the ```FAKE``` dataset.
+Overall, the macro averaged F1 scores are higher for the ```FAKE``` dataset.
 It may be that the dataset is less complex/noisy.

 ### (```E2```) Evaluating ```FAKE``` Classifiers on ```REAL``` Test Data
 Since the ```FAKE LeNet (macro avg F1 = 0.84)``` and ```FAKE VGG16 (macro avg F1 = 0.85)``` performed similarly, both are evaluated on the ```REAL``` CIFAR-10 test dataset.
 The table below shows the F1-scores: